What is a Non-Compete Agreement? Definition & Meaning

 Be VERY careful in job interviews for your next job.
 Sometimes an employer asks you in for an interview only to “pick your brain” about what your current employer does or how they do it.
 Read 5 Landmines to Avoid when Interviewing at Competitors for detailed information.

-Tip 9: Keep a low profile (for awhile).
+9. Keep a low profile (for a while).

 Sometimes employers want to “set an example” to keep other employees in line, so it’s better to keep a low profile and avoid provoking the former employer.